folio-org/folio-ansible/doc/index.md

     $ vagrant init --minimal folio/folio-demo

+If you have downloaded a previous version of the box, you will also need to update it with `vagrant box update`.
 Then you can launch the Vagrant box with `vagrant up`.
 Okapi will be listening on localhost port 9130, and the Stripes development server will be on localhost port 3000 (on the demo box only).

 ## FOLIO system setup on Vagrant boxes